Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps: Baby Mandelbrots in the Parameter Space

-One could initially aim to establish this conjecture at least for all $n$ sufficiently large, or even just start with the $W$'s ``farthest'' from the origin ($a=0$) and negative real axis (the branch cut of $a^{1/2n}$); that is $W_n$ if $n$ is odd (which should be roughly centered about the positive real axis) or $W_{n\pm 1},$ if $n$ is even (which are located in symmetrical positions above and below the positive real axis).
+One could initially aim to establish this conjecture at least for all $n$ sufficiently large, or even just start with the $W$s ``farthest'' from the origin (where $a=0$) and negative real axis, which is the branch cut of $a^{1/2n}$; that is, one could start with $W_n$ if $n$ is odd, which should be roughly centered about the positive real axis, or with $W_{n\pm 1},$ if $n$ is even, which are located in symmetrical positions above and below the positive real axis.

-One approach to defining the $W_k$'s would be to apply the same idea from \cite{BoydHoeppner1}, and define regions $W_k$ that should contain baby $\cM$s in the $a$-plane by four curves suggested by the definition of $U'_{a,k}$.
+One approach to defining the $W_k$'s would be to apply the same idea from \cite{BoydHoeppner1} and define regions $W_k$ that should contain baby $\cM$s in the $a$-plane by using four curves suggested by the definition of $U'_{a,k}$.
 That would yield the following.

 \begin{defn} Let $a_k$ be the parameters defined in Proposition~\ref{prop:c-patterns}, so at $a_k$, $v_-=w_k=|a|^{1/2n} e^{i({\psi+2k\pi})/{2n}}$ is a non-canonical critical point, which $r_{n,a_k}$ fixes for $k$ odd, and for $k$ even maps to $v_+$.
 Define $W_k$ for each $k$ as the region in the $a$-plane bounded by the implicit curves: